-When did the Crescent Committee begin?
+When did the Moon-Sighting Committee begin?
 Has there ever been an error in one of its statements?

 Yes, this may happen, and there is no problem with that.
 The reason is based on one of two factors: